archethic-foundation/libdart/README.md

   - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)
   - `curve` is the elliptic curve to use for the key generation (can be "ed25519", "P256", "secp256k1") - default to "P256"
   - `hashAlgo` is the hash algorithm to use to generate the address (can be "sha256", "sha512", "sha3-256", "sha3-512", "bake2b") - default to "sha256"
+  - `isSeedHexa` is a parameter used to specify whether the information is in hexadecimal format or not (and thus avoid conversion issues).

   ```dart
   import 'package:archethic_lib_dart/archethic_lib_dart.dart';